-- (ii) For the collateral of the Company's assets for short-term borrowings, please refer to note (8). - (iii) For the information on the Company's exposure to the interest rate risk and liquidity risk, please refer to note 6(w).
+- (i) For the collateral of the Company's assets for short-term borrowings, please refer to note 8. - (ii) For the information on the Company's exposure to the interest rate risk and liquidity risk, please refer to note 6(v). - (j) Long-term borrowings

-(k) Long-term borrowings